austin-sohn/Twitter-Clone-Backend/Project 4/README.md

 By default, the databases (users.db/posts.db) are already created in the /var directory.

-To create the databases, you can use the init.sh to create the users.db and posts.db
+To create the databases, you can use the init.sh to create the users.db and posts.db In the terminal, make sure you're in the correct file directory and type: chmod  +x init.sh
+./init.sh

 Alternatively, you can run these commands in the command line:
 ```